-The purpose of this document is to provide companies on a state-wide basis of all sizes (2 to 1,000+ employees) across the manufacturing, logistics, and warehousing sectors a set of guidelines and expectations for a safe and phased approach to the resumption of economic activity as the State of Indiana achieves certain COVID-19 mitigation benchmarks.
-The generic term "manufacturers, logistics, and warehousing" is used to refer to employers engaged in such related segments of the economy as manufacturing plants, commercial transportation, warehousing operations, related office buildings, product development centers, facility maintenance, and other support service-type businesses.
+The purpose of this document is to provide companies on a state-wide basis of all office sizes (2 to 1,000+ employees) a set of guidelines and expectations for a safe and phased approach to the resumption of economic activity as the State of Indiana achieves certain COVID-19 mitigation benchmarks.
+Clear guidance will be given by the governor's office to trigger each phase.
+The generic term "office" is used to refer to those workplace environments which are primarily or entirely office based.
+This may include corporate headquarters, law offices, administration buildings, etc., all of which are intended to be covered by this set of guidelines.